KomradeSpectre/AetheriumMod/README.md

 + The first pickup of Blood Soaked Shield and Shielding Core will now grant a small portion of shield thanks to an ILHook provided by Harb.
 + Tried to fix turrets being half in the ground, failed.
 Will try again soon.
 + Fixed an issue related to me forgetting basic PEMDAS with the Shielding Core's calculation.
 E.

-[0.2.0]
-+ Added Configs to all items currently in Aetherium.
-All major values can be configured to your liking now.
-+ Buffed Shielding Core's base values to 15 armor for first pickup, and 10 for each additional pickup after that.
-+ More icon art by WaltzingPhantom, and the other new ones retouched to look better ingame, this time Shielding Core and Shark Teeth.

 ----